pyrypiironen/wolt_2024/README.md

 ```python
 app = FastAPI(title="Delivery Fee Calculator")
 ```
-My app using FastAPI Endpoint at the URL path `"/delivery_fee/"`, specifies Response Model, define the function for the actual endpoint handler, make the function call for `delivery_fee_calculator` and returns Response_Payload with calculated value.
+My app using FastAPI Endpoint at the URL path `"/delivery_fee/"`, specifies the Response Model, defines the function for the actual endpoint handler, makes the function call for `delivery_fee_calculator`, and returns Response_Payload with calculated value.

 <details>
-<summary>Click here to see code.</summary>
+<summary>Click here to see the code.</summary>

 ```python
 @app.post("/delivery_fee/", response_model = Response_Payload)